berry-cs/sinbad/tutorials/racket/weather5-nested.md

                            (bitmap/url "http://forecast.weather.gov/images/wtf/small/bkn.png") 62 83 8 "Fair"))
 ````

+Make sure you provide templates as part of each of your data definitions.

 ## Constructing Nested Data

 When fetching data from our data source, you sometimes need to do more than just apply the constructor for your structure (e.g. `make-obs`) in the `fetch` expression.
 If you have nested structures or need to manipulate the raw data a little before making a structure, you'll need to define your own "constructor-ish" function to do so and use that with the `fetch` operator.
 In this section, we'll see how that works.